-E. Jackson is an artist whose practice is an enquiry into the relationship between identity, multiplicity and non-figurative painting.
+E. Jackson is an artist whose practice is an enquiry into: paintings as objects of relation, the mutability and mobility of images, value systems and multiplicity, the relationship between identity and non-figurative painting.

-Jackson is an alumni of the artist development programme Syllabus II (2016-17), delivered by leading UK arts organistions: Wysing Arts Centre, Eastside Projects, New Contemporaries, S1 Artspace, Spike Island, and Studio Voltaire; they hold an MA from The Royal College of Art, and are part of the a-n Mentoring Programme 2019/20.
-Residencies, group exhibitions and talks include: Guest Projects, London, Frans Masereel Centrum, Belgium, Cambridge School of Art, Museu Molí Paperer de Capellades, Barcelona, A.P.T Gallery, London, and Fundación Pedro Cano, Murcia.
-Their work is in a number of collections including: BALTIC Centre for Contemporary Art, Colour Reference Library RCA, Henry Moore Institute, Victoria and Albert Museum (Prints & Drawings), and The Women’s Art Library at Goldsmiths.
+Jackson holds an MA from The Royal College of Art, London; and is an alumni of the artist development programme Syllabus II (2016-17), delivered by leading UK arts organisations: Wysing Arts Centre, Eastside Projects, New Contemporaries, S1 Artspace, Spike Island, and Studio Voltaire.
+They were selected for the a-n Mentoring Programme 2019/20, using the sessions to discuss how artworks operate outside traditional gallery settings and circulate independently.
+Residencies, group exhibitions and talks include: Guest Projects, London, Frans Masereel Centrum, Belgium, Cambridge School of Art, UK, Museu Molí Paperer de Capellades, Barcelona, A.P.T Gallery, London, and Fundación Pedro Cano, Murcia.
+Their work is held in a number of collections including: BALTIC Centre for Contemporary Art, Colour Reference Library RCA, Henry Moore Institute, Victoria and Albert Museum (Prints & Drawings), and The Women’s Art Library at Goldsmiths.

-Works are informed by historical, theoretical and material research into elusiveness, repetition and revision.
-Submerged gold leaf, buried earth pigments and mineral colours retreat into the material skin of the paintings, where immersive surfaces held in plaster, washes and gradations.
-Fresco Memoria (2019 – ongoing) is a body of work about origin and substructures, to re-imagine underpainting as a site of material memory.
+Casting Painting engages with sculptural methods and techniques to reflect on serial production, repetition, variation, proliferation and multiple form.
+Fresco Memoria (2019 – ongoing) is a series of work about origin and substructures – the paintings are full of erasure, fragmentation, and illegibility – they re-imagine underpainting as a site of material memory.
 This Mortal Painting (2019 – ongoing) moves beyond traditional portraiture to consider the human head as an abstract internal site, and seat of fluid identity.

 Jackson situates their research in the Internal Space of Painting.
+Drawig on wide-ranging reference from prehistoric mark making through Eastern philosophy, phenomenology to geometric abstraction, Jackson uses simple motifs, open systems and spatial dynamics.
 Areas of inquiry include: identity theory; portraiture; serial production; casting techniques; luminosity and reflectance; absorption and withdrawal; subjectivity and solitude; abstraction and hermeticism; repetition and revision.

 E. Jackson [b.
 UK 1979]